Building in the world of flesh needs regulatory transparency

 We must fix clinical development; increasing transparency is a way.

-Apart from the direct costs that can be envisioned from increasing the transparency of this process, by streamlining the inefficient back and forth with the FDA, there are also gains to be made from solving second order problems arising from this lack of transparency.
-Among these second order problems: there is a culture of safetyism in biotech development, which I have written about before.
-A generally valid perception of regulatory harshness combined with lack of transparency leads players to overshoot, even in cases where rules are actually favourable to disruption.
-This leads to an overall tendency to stick to the status quo (as is the case with the lack of adoption of RBM in clinical trials, despite FDA guidance, explained here).
-Meri Beckwith, who runs a start-up called Lindus Health, focused on running faster and more efficient clinical trials:
+There are very direct ways in which increasing the transparency of clinical development would decrease costs: for example, by streamlining the inefficient back and forth with the FDA.
+But there are also more subtle, second order problems arising from the current opacity that could be alleviated.
+One of the second order problems created by a lack of transparency, is the culture of safetyism that is characteristic of biotech development, a topic I have written about before.
+To summarize this, a generally valid perception of regulatory harshness combined with lack of transparency leads players to overshoot, even in cases where rules are actually favourable to disruption.
+This leads to an overall tendency to stick to the status quo (as is the case with the lack of adoption of risk-based monitoring (RBM), a more innovative and less costly way of running clinical trials, despite FDA guidance favouring it, explained here).
+Meri Beckwith, who runs a start-up called Lindus Health, focused on running faster and more efficient clinical trials, explains the dynamics underpinning this over-safetyism:

 We see a surprising reluctance from pharma to accept more innovative trial designs and methods (like centralized remote monitoring, risk based monitoring and decentralized/hybrid trial designs), even when these are specifically encouraged in FDA guidance, and demonstrably lead to lower costs and higher quality data.
 This stems from the massive amounts of inertia in these huge organisations, limited competitive pressure to change.